wp-plugins/postman-smtp/readme.txt

 As the big email services [increase their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [block traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms, users face [connection issues](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), delays and vanishing messages.
 Most turn to the black magic of app-specific passwords, two-factor authentication, and CAPTCHA work-arounds.

 Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 During OAuth configuration, your email service [pre-approves Postman](http://blog.varonis.com/introduction-to-oauth/) to send messages on your behalf.
-No other work-arounds are neeeded.
+No other work-arounds are needed.

-Other plugins seek approval each time they connect, but Postman will deliver your email every time without rejection.
+Other plugins seek permission each time they connect, but Postman will deliver your email every time without rejection.

 ###* What's New for v1.5 *
 *Postman is one month old and 1000 downloads strong! :D We're celebrating by [sending your Gmail through the HTTPS port](https://wordpress.org/plugins/postman-gmail-extension/)!
 Blocked port problems are a thing of the past.*